The Shareholder Rights and Activism Review: Austria

 Irrespective of their percentage of shareholdings in a company, the rights of shareholders include entitlement to participate and speak at shareholders' meetings as well as ask questions and receive answers with respect to the items on the agenda, exercise their voting rights and challenge a resolution of the shareholders in court.

-Rights of minority shareholders holding at least 1 per cent of a company's share capital include the entitlement to submit motions with respect to the items on the agenda of shareholders' meetings; and request a review by the Takeover Commission of the amount of the offer price with respect to mandatory tender offers and voluntary tender offers within three months of the publication of the results of a takeover offer.
+Rights of minority shareholders holding at least 1 per cent of a company's share capital include the entitlement to submit motions with respect to the items on the agenda of shareholders' meetings; and to request a review by the Takeover Commission of the amount of the offer price with respect to mandatory tender offers and voluntary tender offers within three months of the publication of the results of a takeover offer.

 Rights of minority shareholders holding at least 5 per cent of a company's share capital include the entitlement to request the following: